johanclasson/vso-agent-tasks/README.md

 You can use it in later tasks by referring to $(arm.myVariable).

 Just make sure that you do not make deployments to the same resource group from multiple builds!

+## Testing

+To be able to run the tests you will need to have Pester installed.
+The command `Find-Module Pester | Install-Module -SkipPublisherCheck` gets the latest version.